spicysomtam/openshift-monitoring/README.md

 ```

-# Po disk space monitoring
+# Pod disk space monitoring

 Similar to the pod monitoring, we can do a `df` in each pod and check disk space.
-Optionally can use the `-p` arg to specify a pattern match to select certain pods (eg ^jenkins).
+Optionally can use the `-p` arg to specify a pattern match to select certain pods (eg `^jenkins`).

 ```